skillcadet/blog/extras/Porting-a-node-manager-to-Python.md

 ### Disabled nodes preventing new nodes

-There was a race condition where a disabled node with an old node version was causing 'add a node' to not run because upgrade a node code was being triggered, but a disabled node can't be upgraded, so no nodes are found when the all active nodes are on the current version.
+There was a race condition where a disabled node with an old node version was causing 'add a node' to not run because upgrade a node code was being triggered, but a disabled node can't be upgraded, so no nodes are found when all active nodes are on the current version.
 This required adjustments to how version counts are calculated and a new 'disabled' category report.

 ### send stop when disabling a node